Admission, Dates & Programme information

 Dates & Venues for upcoming courses:

-Please contact the relevant lecturer (as in brochure above) or Administrator: [email protected]
+See the Module ClicKUP page or contact the relevant lecturer (as in brochure above) or Administrator: [email protected]

 Online registration information can be found here: http://www.up.ac.za/online-registration/home

 The department can under no circumstances issue a quotation, only the finance department can do

 You can generate an unofficial quote online on the Student Online Services portal (click on Student Finances, generate quotation), but for official quotations you need to contact the client service centre:[email protected]